dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/pubsub-cloudevents.md

 ## CloudEvents example

-A publish operation to Dapr will result in a cloud event envelope containing the following fields:
+A publish operation to Dapr results in a cloud event envelope containing the following fields:

 - `id`
 - `source`